-- Safety precautions your business has implemented such as tamper-proof packaging or sanitation procedures.
+- Safety precautions that your business has implemented such as tamper-proof packaging or sanitation procedures.

 Tip: Use the new COVID-19 post type on Google My Business so that COVID-19 content appears in an even more relevant way to your customers.

-Download the Google My Business app and turn on messaging so your customers can reach you.
-You can use messaging to provide your customers with the support they need when you’re not reachable by phone or after your business hours.
+Download the Google My Business app and turn on messaging so that your customers can reach you.
+You can use messaging to provide your customers with the support that they need when you’re not reachable by phone or after your opening hours.
 Learn how to turn on messaging in the Google My Business app.

 Tip: Draft an automatic welcome message to let customers know your business status.

-You can also get access to online orders for takeout or delivery directly from Google Search, Google Maps, or the Google Assistant.
-To get access, you must sign up with an authorized third party provider.
-This feature is available to restaurants in Australia, Brazil, Canada, Germany, India, and the United States.
+You can also get access to online orders for takeout or delivery directly from Google Search and Maps.
+To get access, you must sign up with an authorised third-party provider.
+This feature is available to restaurants in Australia, Brazil, Canada, Germany, India and the United States.
 To get started, use the merchant interest form.